GabubuAvailable/WADs-by-Gabubu/README.md

 ## Forwarders made by me:
 - [x] Offline Network Enabler
-- [ ] Open Shop Channel - Wii Shop Channel theme (still trying to make it)
+- [x] Open Shop Channel - Wii Shop Channel theme

 ## FAQ:
 #### Do you have an YouTube channel?